The Cost of Information: The Case of Constant Marginal Costs: Related Literature

 \cite{morrisstrack2018} consider a continuous-time version where the decision maker observes a one-dimensional diffusion process whose drift depends on the state, and incurs a cost proportional to the expected time spent observing.
 This cost is again easily seen to satisfy our axioms, and indeed, for the experiments that can be generated using this sampling process, they show that the expected cost of a given distribution over posteriors is of the form obtained in Proposition \ref{prop:onedimens}.
-Outside of the binary state case, only a restricted family of distributions over posteriors can be implemented by means of a sampling strategy.
-This has to be expected, since in Wald's model the decision maker has in each period a single, exogenously fixed, signal at their disposal.

-One could imagine modifying the exercise in their paper by considering families of processes other than one-dimensional diffusion processes; for example, one could take Poisson processes with rates depending on the state.
-One of the contributions of our paper is to abstract away from such parametric assumptions, and show that a few simple axioms which capture the most basic intuition behind Wald's model suffice to pin down a specific family of cost functions over experiments.
-Nevertheless, one may view the result in \cite{morrisstrack2018} as complementary evidence that the cost function obtained in Proposition \ref{prop:onedimens} is a natural choice for one-dimensional information acquisition problems.
+One may view the result in \citeauthor{morrisstrack2018} as complementary evidence that the cost function obtained in Proposition \ref{prop:onedimens} is a natural choice for one-dimensional information acquisition problems.

-\paragraph{Dynamic Information Acquisition Models.} \cite*{hebert2018information}, \cite{zhong2017lininfo,zhong2019dyninfo}, and \cite*{morrisstrack2018} relate cost functions over experiments and sequential models of costly information acquisition.
+\paragraph{Dynamic Information Acquisition Models.} \cite*{hebert2019rational, hebert2020neighborhood}, \cite{zhong2017lininfo,zhong2019dyninfo}, \cite*{morrisstrack2018}, and \cite*{bloedel2020cost} relate cost functions over experiments and sequential models of costly information acquisition.
 In these papers, the cost $C(\mu)$ is the minimum expected cost of generating the experiment $\mu$ by means of a dynamic sequential sampling strategy.

-\cite*{hebert2018information} analyze a continuous-time model where the decision maker's beliefs follow a diffusion process and the decision maker can acquire information by varying its volatility.
-They propose and characterize a family of ``neighborhood-based'' cost functions that generalize mutual information, and allow for the cost of learning about states to be affected by their proximity.
-In a perception task, these cost are flexible enough to accommodate optimal response probabilities that are S-shaped, similarly to our analysis in \S\ref{sec:stochastic}.
+\cite*{hebert2020neighborhood} propose and characterize a family of ``neighborhood-based'' cost functions that generalize mutual information, and allow for the cost of learning about states to be affected by their distance.
+In a perception task, these costs are flexible enough to accommodate optimal response probabilities that are S-shaped, similarly to our analysis in \S\ref{sec:stochastic}.
 The LLR cost does not generalize mutual information, but has a structure similar to a neighborhood-based cost where the neighboring structure consists of all pairs of states.